 Ensure Competent Project Management

-In case you want to choose a more specific Agile approach, like Scrum, it won’t do any harm if the role of Scrum master will be taken by a project manager or a team lead.
+In case employers want to choose a more specific Agile approach, like Scrum, it won’t do any harm if the role of Scrum master will be taken by a project manager or a team lead.
 The main point is to delegate management tasks to the person who is responsible and skillful enough to organize the development process.

 Establish HRM Processes